 A prenuptial agreement is not right for all couples.
 If you and your spouse-to-be were not previously married, just starting out your careers, and have no children or substantial assets, then a prenuptial agreement may not be necessary.

 For almost everyone else, though– particularly people in their 30s or older with any substantial assets, inheritance, children, or a former spouse–a prenuptial agreement is a very good idea.

 Those entering into a second marriage may find prenuptial agreements particularly useful.
 One or both spouses may come into the marriage with notable assets, and may want to appropriate family members from the first marriage who should inherit property and assets.

 Though it may not be particularly romantic, a well-drafted prenuptial agreement can protect your assets and expectations, and save a great deal of time and money should divorce proceedings ever occur.

 If you have questions about prenuptial agreements, the experienced family law attorneys at Charlton & Glover are here to help.
-Call us at (770) 993-1005 to schedule a free initial consultation or fill out our form.
+Call us at (770) 993-1005 to schedule an initial consultation or fill out our form.